 - An area the equivalent of 24 football pitches is converted to sustainable production

 For more information, please contact:

 Anders Thorén, Group Communications Manager, Löfbergs: +46 703 55 64 22, email@example.com

 Erika Albansson Söderlund, Communications Manager, Circle K: +46 738 09 39 04, firstname.lastname@example.org

 The Swedish based coffee group Löfbergs is a Family Business founded in 1906.
 We are 300 coffee lovers operating in ten core markets in Europe, sharing the passion for taste, trends and sustainability.
 We have a turnover of SEK 1.5 billion and is one of the world's largest purchasers of organic and Fairtrade-labeled coffee.
-The group includes the brands Löfbergs, Peter Larsen Kaffe, Percol, Green Cup, Kobbs and SuperBonobo.
+The group includes the brands Löfbergs, Peter Larsen Kaffe, Percol and Kobbs.